yenson-lau/yenson-lau.github.io/content/projects.md

 ---

-## Drug repurposing for Leishmaniasis with Hyperbolic Graph Neural Networks
+## Drug repurposing for Leishmaniasis with Hyperbolic Graph Neural Networks (HGNN-DR)

-Leishmaniasis is a neglected parasitic disease affecting remote and poor areas.
+Leishmaniasis is a neglected parasitic disease affecting remote and poor tropical regions.
 As limited resources are allocated to combat neglected diseases, drug repurposing is an attractive and cost-effective method for developing new treatments.
 Here, we develop the first drug repurposing model for Leishmaniasis based on Hyperbolic Graph Neural Networks (HGNN-DR).

 {{< rawhtml >}}
 <p style="text-align:center;">